rclone/rclone/docs/content/_index.md

 ## Supported providers {#providers}

 Here is a list of providers that rclone supports.
-This isn't an exhaustive list as there are many more that support standard protocols such as WebDAV or S3 that work out of the box.
+This isn't an exhaustive list as there are other providers which support a standard protocol (such as WebDav or S3) which work out of the box.

 {{< provider_list >}}
 {{< provider name="1Fichier" home="https://1fichier.com/" config="/fichier/" start="true">}}